TracySanFilipo/NotDatabase/README.md

 ## h5 notdatabase.py
 This file contains functions designed to interact with a text file.
+If the user can log in with a username and password already in the text file, they can add new log in data to the file.

 ## h5 securedata.txt